How to prepare for your first photography safari

 I’ll cover how to prepare for your first photography safari, and I’ll suggest what equipment you need plus other important considerations you need to make ahead of your trip.

-The art of wildlife photography
+The art of wildlife photography on safari

 Each safari trip I go on, for the most part, even now I find that I learn new things, or I tweak things to make my wildlife images even better.
 And those things include the choice of camera, photography lenses, batteries, memory cards, camera chargers, flights, safari clothing I wear and a whole host of other things besides.